 Measles occurs in several phases:

-Incubation
+Incubation phase

-Prodrome
+Prodrome phase

-Also around this time the pathognomic feature of measles, Koplik spots, can be seen.
-Koplik himself described them as “one of the most, if not the most, reliable sign of the invasion of measles”.
-In addition to preceding the exanthem, Koplik spots are said to appear prior to maximum infectivity.
-Interestingly, Koplik’s original paper quotes Osler’s description of the spots but implies it is insufficient and, along with Henoch’s description is overly focused on the pharynx.
+In addition to preceding the exanthem, Koplik spots are said to appear before maximum infectivity.
+Interestingly, Koplik’s original paper quotes Osler’s description of the spots but implies it is insufficient and, along with Henoch’s description, is overly focused on the pharynx.

 “On the buccal mucous membrane and the inside of the lips, we invariably see a distinct eruption.
 It consists of small, irregular spots, of a bright red color.
-In the centre of each spot, there is noted, in strong daylight, a minute bluish white speck.” … “[I]t will be seen that the buccal eruption is of greatest diagnostic value at the outset of the disease, before the appearance of the skin eruption and at the outset and height of the skin eruption.” – Koplik, 1896
+In the centre of each spot, there is noted, in strong daylight, a minute bluish white speck.” … “[I]t will be seen that the buccal eruption is of greatest diagnostic value at the outset of the disease, before the appearance of the skin eruption and at the outset and height of the skin eruption.”

 The period of contagiousness is taken from the appearance of the rash.
 It is thought to be from (day minus five) to (day plus four) of the onset of the rash.

-Recovery
+Recovery phase

 “But,” Bella’s parents say, “she’s immunised as per the Australian schedule!”

-As per the Australian Immunisation schedule, the first dose of the measles vaccine is given at 12 months.
-Seroconversion rates are described as 95% after the first vaccine, increasing to approximately 99% after a second vaccine.
-Irrespective of her immunisation status, Bella is not yet currently immune to measles, relying instead on herd immunity.
+Irrespective of her immunisation status, Bella is not yet immune to measles, relying instead on herd immunity.
 This is also important for children whose immune status precludes immunisation with MMR, as it is a live attenuated vaccine.
-These patients include children on high-dose steroids, those with HIV (and a CD4+ count <15%), and those receiving chemo- or radiation therapy.
+These patients include children on high-dose steroids, those with HIV (and a CD4+ count <15%), or those receiving chemo- or radiation therapy.

-The Australian Immunisation Handbook specifically mentions that, if given <12 months of age, there is still a need for two doses >12 months, as persistent maternal antibodies to measles (up to 11 months) may interfere with active immunisation.
+The Australian Immunisation Handbook mentions that, if given <12 months of age, there is still a need for two doses >12 months, as persistent maternal antibodies to measles (up to 11 months) may interfere with active immunisation.

-Complications
+Complications of measles

 Acute otitis media occurs in 10%.

 1 in 1000 children will have measles encephalitis, with a high mortality rate (greater than 10%).
-Survivors have neurologic sequelae.

 Differential diagnoses